It’s New Year’s Resolution Time

 Like any habit, whether you’re trying to break it or establish it, needs commitment and focus.
 To realistically achieve it, you need to track it.
 The bullet journal is a great vehicle for that; trackers are what it’s known for.
 But in saying that, you don’t need a bullet journal to track, you can use any planner or notebook to do so.
 How you track it depends on you and your needs.
 Take some time to think about how you can track it most efficiently for yourself.
 For me, having a master tracker spread of my New Year’s Resolutions will hopefully help keep me motivated and on task.

 I hope this article has inspired you to create your own list of New Year’s Resolutions.
-Comment below what your resolutions are for 2018 and any steps you are making to achieve those goals.
+Comment below what your resolutions are for the new year and any steps you are making to achieve those goals.

 Enter the Fox Den Resource Library